aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* List ko logically empty karna
+* Logically clears the list

 ---